kaeyros-analytics-org/sema-doc/user_flow/index.rst

 #.
 Receiving Messages:
     * Receive bulk messages from companies about promotions and events.
-    * Interact with Chatboot scenarios to explore products and place orders.
+    * Interact with Chatbot scenarios to explore products and place orders.

 #.
 Engaging with Loyalty and Tombola Programs:
     * Scan Qr Codes after purchases to track loyalty points or enter Tombola draws.